rmtmckenzie/flutter_qr_mobile_vision/README.md

 The plugin includes a widget which performs all needed transformations on the camera output to show within the defined area.

+##### NOTICE: Building with flutter version 0.8.2 will cause crash on devices older than lollipop.
+Please either use an older version or wait until [the bug](https://github.com/flutter/flutter/issues/21730) is fixed.

 ## Usage

 See the example for how to use this plugin; it is the best resource available as it shows